 A comedy about a veteran NYPD cop whose rare baseball card is stolen.
 Since it's his only hope to pay for his daughter's upcoming wedding, he recruits his partner to track down the thief, a memorabilia-obsessed gangster.

 John McClane travels to Russia to help out his seemingly wayward son, Jack, only to discover that Jack is a CIA operative working undercover, causing the father and son to team up against underworld forces.

-After witnessing the brutal murders of a convenience store owner and his son; firefighter, Jeremy Coleman barely escapes with his life.
+After witnessing the brutal murders of a convenience store owner and his son, firefighter Jeremy Coleman barely escapes with his life.
 As he is forced to testify against the crime lord, Hagan, he is placed in the witness protection program under the watch of the U.S. Marshals.
-As his new identity becomes compromised Jeremy is forced to take an unexpected course of action in order to get his life back and save the lives of those he loves.
+When his new identity becomes compromised Jeremy is forced to take an unexpected course of action in order to get his life back and save the lives of those he loves.
 Written by

 Elizabeth Obermeier, Marketing Manager

 This is the second film Rosario Dawson and Kevin Dunn work together.
 The first was Unstoppable (2010).
 See more »

 At the end of the film, when lieutenant Cella (Willis) and the officer Westlake (Bonnie Somerville) are removing from the clipboard the pictures of the Hagan's case, last picture that Westlake takes is the one of the man bold with beard.
 In the next sequence the picture is still there and is Cella the one that removes it out again.
 See more »